Cancer Pain Treatment with Massage Therapy

 Chronic cancer pain can significantly reduce your quality of life.
 Depending on the extent and severity of your pain, it could also prevent you from working and doing everyday activities.
 Your cancer pain might be caused by your illness, or it may be a side effect of your treatment.
 At Jersey Premier Pain, our specialists treat cancer pain using various methods, one of which is massage therapy, sometimes called oncology massage.

 We specialize in helping cancer patients find a way to live comfortably with their condition and improve their well-being.
-Call our New Jersey cancer pain treatment specialists at 201-386-8800 to schedule an appointment with us and get started on a treatment plan.
+Call our Jersey City pain management specialists at 201-386-8800 to schedule an appointment with us and get started on a treatment plan.

 Benefits of Massage Therapy for People with Cancer

 In addition to the general health benefits associated with massage therapy — including reduced inflammation, decreased muscle soreness, and improved circulation — massage therapy can also have notable benefits for cancer patients specifically.
 Some of the symptoms that massage therapy can alleviate include:

 - Pain – When used with conventional pain management treatments, massage therapy can reduce pain and inflammation in cancer patients.
 Attending massage therapy sessions could also reduce the amount of pain medication a cancer patient needs to live comfortably.

 - Nausea – It’s common for chemotherapy treatments to cause nausea.
 Research has shown that massage can be a valuable tool in controlling nausea.
 Massage therapy is most effective at treating chemo-related nausea when combined with conventional treatments and medications.